shadabakhtar08/Wordpress/wp-content/plugins/wpforms-lite/readme.txt

 = WordPress Contact Form Builder Plugin =

 [WPForms](https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) is a drag & drop WordPress form builder that's EASY and POWERFUL.
-Create contact forms, feedback forms, subscription forms, payment forms, and other types of forms for your site in minutes, not hours!
+Create contact forms, feedback forms, subscription forms, payment forms (including Stripe, Square & PayPal), and other types of forms for your site in minutes with just a few clicks!

 At WPForms, user experience is our #1 priority.
 Our pre-built form templates and workflows make WPForms the most beginner-friendly contact form plugin on the market.
-You don’t have to hire a developer.
-Create a form in less than 5 minutes or use a template to get a head start.
+You don't have to hire a developer.
+Create a form in less than 5 minutes with our drag & drop form builder or use a template to get a head start.

 > <strong>WPForms Pro</strong><br />
 > This plugin is the Lite version of WPForms Pro, which comes with email subscription forms, multi-page contact forms, file uploads, conditional logic, and extra payment integrations.
 [Click here to purchase the best premium WordPress contact form plugin now!](https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin)